phphd/exceptional-matcher/README.md

 In this example, `CardNumberValidationFailedException` is captured on the `cardNumber` property and all the constraint violations from this exception are mapped to this property.
-If there's a message specified on the `#[Capture]` attribute, it is ignored in favor of the messages from `ConstraintViolationList`.
+If there's a message specified on the `#[Capture]` attribute, it is ignored in favour of the messages from `ConstraintViolationList`.

 #### Custom violation formatters